ClementBM/clementbm.github.io/_posts/2019-12-17-the-detailed-mathematics-behind-neural-networks.md

 However, the MSE function (mean squared error) is not convex for a multiclass classification neural networks.

 > :alien: *alien says* :speech_balloon:<br>
-> Is it an advantage to have a convex function for the loss ?
+> Is it an advantage to have a convex function for the loss?

 As our parametric model defines a distribution
 $$p(\underline{y_i}|\underline{x_i};\Theta)$$